-Program 2018-19 2019-20 2020-21 2021-22 Information Management and Implement endorsed NBA ICT Strategy Technology Deliver updated NBA business architecture and blood sector business processes Maintain and update NBA business architecture and sector processes Maintain and update NBA business architecture and sector processes Maintain and update NBA business architecture and sector processes Implement the Digital Continuity 2020 Policy and program of work Continue to implement and support the Digital Continuity 2020 Policy and program of work Review the Digital Continuity 2020 Policy and program of work Update and progress NBA Digital Continuity capabilities Maintain protective security and resilience of ICT systems and infrastructure Maintain protective security and resilience of ICT systems and infrastructure Maintain protective security and resilience of ICT systems and infrastructure Maintain protective security and resilience of ICT systems and infrastructure Identification and delivery of a range of ICT service improvements Identification and delivery of a range of ICT service improvements Identification and delivery of a range of ICT service improvements Identification and delivery of a range of ICT service improvements Complete implementation of systems aligning to the Digital Service Standard Continue to support systems aligning with the Digital Service Standard Continue to support systems aligning with the Digital Service Standard Continue to support systems aligning with the Digital Service Standard Corporate Governance and Management Implement the e-Learning system and other learning opportunities for NBA staff Review and monitor the e-Learning system and other learning opportunities for staff Review and monitor the e-Learning system and other learning opportunities for staff Review and monitor the e-Learning system and other learning opportunities for staff Review and monitor the WHS Governance Framework Commence renegotiation of NBA EA Implement NBA EA Implement NBA EA Early consideration for a new NBA EA Implement and review the revised planning cycle for the NBA Business Plan, Corporate Plan and Performance Reporting Statement Implement and review the revised planning cycle for the NBA Business Plan, Corporate Plan and Performance Reporting Statement Implement and review the revised planning cycle for the NBA Business Plan, Corporate Plan and Performance Reporting Statement Implement and review the revised planning cycle for the NBA Business Plan, Corporate Plan and Performance Reporting Statement
+Program 2017-18 2018-19 2019-20 2020-21 Information Management and Technology Improved alignment between ICT investment and NBA strategic priorities through the development of an NBA ICT Strategy Implement endorsed NBA ICT Strategy Implement endorsed NBA ICT Strategy Implement endorsed NBA ICT Strategy Deliver updated NBA business architecture and blood sector business processes Deliver updated NBA business architecture and blood sector business processes Deliver updated NBA business architecture and blood sector business processes Deliver updated NBA business architecture and blood sector business processes Implement the Digital Continuity 2020 Policy and program of work Implement the Digital Continuity 2020 Policy and program of work Implement the Digital Continuity 2020 Policy and program of work Implement the Digital Continuity 2020 Policy and program of work Maintain protective security and resilience of ICT systems and infrastructure Maintain protective security and resilience of ICT systems and infrastructure Maintain protective security and resilience of ICT systems and infrastructure Maintain protective security and resilience of ICT systems and infrastructure Identification and delivery of a range of ICT service improvements Identification and delivery of a range of ICT service improvements Identification and delivery of a range of ICT service improvements Identification and delivery of a range of ICT service improvements Implement the Government's Digital Service Standard Complete implementation of the Digital Service Standard Review and monitor the Digital Service Standard Review and monitor the Digital Service Standard Corporate Governance and Management Design and implement an e-Learning system and other learning opportunities for NBA staff Implement the e-Learning system and other learning opportunities for NBA staff Implement the e-Learning system and other learning opportunities for NBA staff Review e-Learning system for all NBA staff Publish a Work Health and Safety (WHS) Governance Framework for the NBA Review and monitor the WHS Governance Framework Review and monitor the WHS Governance Framework Review and monitor the WHS Governance Framework Early consideration for a new NBA Enterprise Agreement (EA) Commence renegotiation of NBA EA Implement NBA EA Implement NBA EA Implement the revised planning cycle for the NBA Business Plan, Corporate Plan and Performance Reporting Statement Implement and review the revised planning cycle for the NBA Business Plan, Corporate Plan and Performance Reporting Statement Implement and review the revised planning cycle for the NBA Business Plan, Corporate Plan and Performance Reporting Statement Implement and review the revised planning cycle for the NBA Business Plan, Corporate Plan and Performance Reporting Statement Deliver updated Accountable Authority Instructions (AAI) for the NBA AAIs reviewed and mandatory staff training undertaken AAIs reviewed and mandatory staff training undertaken AAIs reviewed and mandatory staff training undertaken

-Program 2018-19 2019-20 2020-21 2021-22 Corporate Governance and Management continued AAIs reviewed and mandatory staff training undertaken AAIs reviewed and mandatory staff training undertaken AAIs reviewed and mandatory staff training undertaken AAIs reviewed and mandatory staff training undertaken Develop the 2019-20 Corporate Plan Develop the 2020-21 Corporate Plan Develop the 2021-22 Corporate Plan Develop the 2022-23 Corporate Plan Develop a 2020 workforce planning strategy Implement 2020 workforce planning strategy Review and monitor 2020 workforce planning strategy Blood Sector Knowledge and Development NBA attendance at relevant domestic and international conferences for 2018-19 NBA attendance at relevant domestic and international conferences for 2019-20 NBA attendance at relevant domestic and international conferences for 2020-21 NBA attendance at relevant domestic and international conferences for 2021-22
+Program 2017-18 2018-19 2019-20 2020-21 Corporate Governance and Management continued Develop the 2018-19 Corporate Plan Develop the 2019-20 Corporate Plan Develop the 2020-21 Corporate Plan Develop the 2021-22 Corporate Plan Develop a 2020 workforce planning strategy Implement 2020 workforce planning strategy Blood Sector Knowledge and Development NBA attendance at relevant domestic and international conferences for 2017-18 NBA attendance at relevant domestic and international conferences for 2018-19 NBA attendance at relevant domestic and international conferences for 2019-20 NBA attendance at relevant domestic and international conferences for 2020-21

-- Continue to be an employer of choice with a staff retention rate of 80%. - Maintain a safe and healthy work environment with a reportable incident rate less than 2%. - All annual APS mandatory learning and development modules can be completed online by NBA staff.
+- Continue to be an employer of choice with a staff retention rate of 80%. - Maintain a safe and healthy work environment with a reportable incident rate less than 1%. - All annual APS mandatory learning and development modules can be completed online by NBA staff.